 Few places in North America are experiencing rapid growth and a dynamic, emerging design culture like the Pacific Northwest.
-With cities like Portland, Seattle and Vancouver, this region is a hotbed for sustainable, low-impact, pedestrian-friendly designs.
-These projects emerge from a common appreciation of craft and materials as well as a deep understanding of natural systems.
-While the architecture can found in a variety of different landscape conditions including islands, fields, and mountains, the designs each engage their sites and the challenges and opportunities that they present.
-As such, the buildings initiate and articulate newfound dialogs between place, space and people.
+This region is a hotbed for low-impact, pedestrian-friendly design, with projects that emerge from a common appreciation of craft, materials and natural systems.
+Situated in a variety of different landscapes including islands, fields and mountains, the best Pacific Northwest architecture engages with the unique challenges and opportunities of its site.
+As such, these buildings initiate and articulate newfound dialogs between place, space and people.

-The following collection showcases eight dynamic residential projects by a variety of different firms in the Pacific Northwest.
-Whether designed as passive structures, powerful datums, or playful abodes, each project shows an approach to northwest architecture and design that’s simultaneously critical and creatively reinterpreted.
-Hierarchy is established throughout the projects and between the layers of view, access, and scale.
-While the projects share a similar program, they each differ in material and spatial organization as well as their individual approach to the natural systems on site.
+The first part of this collection showcases eight dynamic residential projects by a variety of different firms across the region.
+Whether designed as passive structures, powerful datums or playful abodes, each project shows an approach to local architecture and design that’s simultaneously critical and creatively reinterpreted.
+Context heavily influences each project, carefully exploring the intricate layers of view, access and scale.

 Olson Kundig’s Pierre house was designed as an unexpected retreat securely nestled into a rock.
 Depending on the angle, the house can seemingly disappear into nature.
 The rock itself also extends into the house and was used as a concrete aggregate where it was excavated.